grafana/k6-docs/src/data/markdown/docs/01 guides/03 Results visualization/InfluxDB - Grafana.md

 _After this, you should have an InfluxDB server running on localhost, listening on port 8086, and a Grafana server on `http://localhost:3000_`

-## Using InfluxDB to store results
+## Run the test and upload the results to InfluxDB

 k6 has built-in support for outputting results data directly to an InfluxDB database using the `--out` (`-o`) switch: